Conquer the highest mountain range in the Peloponnese.

-Today, the mountain is closely associated with the holy Prophet Elias, and every year on the 20th of July (the Greek Orthodox name day for the Prophet Elias), the small chapel at the peak holds a large festival, including a massive bonfire.
+Today, the mountain is closely associated with the Holy Prophet Elias, and every year on the 20th of July (the Greek Orthodox name day for the Prophet Elias), the small chapel at the peak holds a large festival, including a massive bonfire.

 Our trip concentrates on the Great Mountain Taygetus.
-From Sparta we hike on the European Trail E4, a route combining history and mountaineering.
-We enjoy a fascinating insight into the history of the Byzantine city of Mystras and then on well-marked trails we hike up to Taygetus summit at an altitude of 2,404 metres.
+From Sparta, we hike on the European Trail E4, a route combining history and mountaineering.
+We enjoy a fascinating insight into the history of the Byzantine city of Mystras and then on well-marked trails we hike up to Taygetus summit at an altitude of 2,404 meters.
 Crossing the forest of Vasiliki and passing through some remote villages we end to Arna village.

 Period of operation: Late April to October

 - 530€ for min 2 participants

 A good level of fitness and experience is required for this hike.